Searching ...

 • Twin Tops, Gastonia, a classic-style North Carolina fish camp

 The Ridgeline Craft Beverage Trail runs through Gaston and Cleveland County, featuring breweries, distilleries, and wineries.
-Each establishment has its unique take on distilled creations.
+Each establishment has its unique take on distilled beverages.

 Gaston County Shopping

 If you enjoy retail therapy, Gaston County has you covered.
-There is an abundance of shopping opportunities, from local mom-and-pop shops to big chain retailers.
+Find an abundance of shopping, from local mom-and-pop shops to big chain retailers.

 The East Ridge Mall in Gastonia is a traditional closed-air mall with Belk, Dillard’s, and Teddy’s Emporium Outlets anchors.
 Its brands include Bath & Body Works, New York & Co, Reeds Jewelers, Things Remembered, and LensCrafters.
 It also has local businesses like Lulu’s Candy Store and McKinley’s Home Decorations.